Skip to Content

 LEDs can be harsh for young banana peppers, so be sure to use the manufacturer’s recommended hanging height.
 With our XS1500 light, we usually start around 50% intensity at 15 inches above the leaves.

 Many growers use a sunny window to grow seedlings, and this can be okay.
-Just make sure you use the brightest location that you have available (South or West-facing are best).
+I’d recommend starting seeds 1-2 weeks earlier in this case, and make sure you use the brightest location that you have available (South-facing is best).

 Watering

-For seedlings, we find it best to water from the bottom.
+For seedlings, I find it best to water from the bottom.
 Young seedlings are delicate, and watering from above can cause the stems to bend or even break.

 Pepper seedlings